ivangabriele/dockfish/README.md

 ## Sanity Check

-Once you have deployed your Stockfish Server either locally or remotely, you can check if the server is running by visiting the `/check` path.
+Once you have deployed Dockfish either locally or remotely, you can check if the server is running by visiting the `/check` path.

-You should normally see a plain text body stating: "Stockfish Server is up and running."
+You should normally see a plain text body stating: "Dockfish is up and running.".

 ## Contribute